slayervictor/02104/README.md

 It is important to note that N={1,...,10} and m={5,...,20}.

 ### Keybindings
-To move left pres the 'h' key, and to move right press the 'l' key
+To move left pres the 'H' key, and to move right press the 'L' key

 ## Dependencies
 1. Java 21